 Stir in the parmesan cheese and add the salmon back into the pan.
 Let it cook for another few minutes until the fish is cooked through and flakes easily with a fork.
 Season with salt & pepper as needed.
 Serve immediately.

-- This recipe goes much smoother if you take the cream cheese out of the fridge and let it sit on the counter to warm up for 20 minutes or so prior to starting cooking.
+- This recipe goes much smoother if you take the cream cheese out of the fridge and let it sit on the counter to warm up for at least 30 minutes prior to starting cooking.

 - You can use frozen spinach in this recipe.
 Just be sure to thaw it and squeeze out the water first.